P468; Short form: BA/Pfe

 To learn more about our School and the range of courses within it, go to our homepage.
 If you’d like to learn more about the successes and awards experienced by our students, staff and alumni, visit our news page.
 Each year, BA (Hons) Photography students produce an end-of-year publication; this year’s is available to download.

-This degree offers a range of learning experiences which is developed through the following broad strands:
+This Photography degree course offers a range of learning experiences which is developed through the following broad strands:

 Practical - You will study through a practice based approach and will be actively engaged in problem solving in order to sharpen your perception and ideas through strategic experimentation.
 There will be a structured progression of your practical work from the introductory stages to the final year projects.
 Modules will be designed to ensure that in the earlier part of the course you will be able to explore a range of approaches, from which you will be able to build your own in-depth practice at later stages.
 Your development as a practitioner will lead to the production, in the final year, of a highly developed body of work in a selected area of practice, which reflects your own interests and ideas.